 the storyboards which help the history of the castle come alive.

-playing in either of the two playgrounds after a long day of learning about the Victorians.
+playing in the two fun-filled playgrounds after a long day of learning about the Victorians.

 Sudeley Castle was once the home of Katherine Parr, the only wife to survive Henry VIII.
 For kids there is an adventure playground and a whole host of fun events throughout the year.
 Family fun days include arts and crafts and face painting as well as activities in the maze.
 Fun days and kids days happen during holidays and half terms, particularly during August.

 Running around the beautiful grounds and gardens.
 Just try not to get lost in the maze!